ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Conclusion

+In the in-vivo DCE PACT study, an axial cross-section of a mouse was estimated utilizing undersampled measurements at each imaging frame.
+The accuracy of the proposed method was assessed utilizing a reference image reconstructed from the fully sampled measurements, and compared to that achieved by STIR-NN.
+In this application, ProxNF achieved a higher accuracy, as well as a 50\% reduction in the number of parameters, compared to STIR-NN.

 In summary, this work established the feasibility of NF representations for dynamic image reconstruction of high-resolution, high-dimensional images.
 ProxNF, the proposed proximal splitting method, helps overcome the computational shortcomings of previous approaches to spatiotemporal image reconstruction using NFs \cite{LozenskiNeuralFields}.
 A key advantage of the proposed method is that it is agnostic of the chosen neural representation.
-The plug-and-play formulation of ProxNF allows to seamlessly replace the POUnet architecture used in this work with any other state-of-the-art neural field architecture\cite{SitzmannMartelBergmanetal2020, dupont2021coin, MartelLindellLinetal2021, XieTakikawaSaitoEtAl21, LiuSunetal2021, LozenskiNeuralFields}.
-The primary limitation of this work is the use of numerical phantoms, future studies should investigate the application of the proposed method to in-vivo (clinical or preclinical) data.
-Additionally, another limitation is the relatively long computational time, however, training the NF can be accelerated by use of modern machine learning software\cite{frostig2018compiling}.
-Future work may extend the proposed method to 5D (three spatial dimensions, one time dimension, and one wavelength dimensions) quantitative PACT, in which dynamic changes in the object optical properties are estimated from multispectral PACT data by use of a non-linear multiphysics imaging operator coupling photon transport and wave propagation.
+The plug-and-play formulation of ProxNF allows to seamlessly replace the POUnet architecture used in this work with any other state-of-the-art NF architecture\cite{SitzmannMartelBergmanetal2020, dupont2021coin, MartelLindellLinetal2021, XieTakikawaSaitoEtAl21, LiuSunetal2021, LozenskiNeuralFields}.
+Additionally, ProxNF could easily be generalized to other approaches for representing images with neural networks, such as deep image priors \cite{ulyanov2018deep}, and still provide a separation of concerns between optimizing network parameters and evaluations of the imaging operator.

+The primary limitation of this work is the relatively long computational time compared to well-established image reconstruction method utilizing nuclear norm regularization.
+However, the use of high performance deep-learning backends, such as \texttt{JAX}\cite{frostig2018compiling} and improved NF embedding algorithms can potentially mitigate this issue.
+Future work may extend the proposed method to 5D (three spatial dimensions, one time dimension, and one wavelength dimensions) quantitative PACT, in which dynamic changes in an object's chromophore concentrations are estimated from multispectral PACT data by use of a non-linear multiphysics imaging operator coupling photon transport and wave propagation.

 \appendices